The University of British Columbia

 • Contact Information

-• Congratulations 2023 Canada Graduate Scholarship Master’s and Indigenous Scholars Award winners!
+• Congratulations 2024 Canada Graduate Scholarship Master’s winners!

-Congratulations to the all of the Canada Graduate Scholarship Master’s, and Indigenous Scholars Award winners for 2023-24!
+Congratulations to the all of the Canada Graduate Scholarship Master’s winners for 2024-25!
 We are very excited for you to start or continue your research in the WACH program.
-Geneviève Allaire-Stacey CIHR CGS-M eSenseCancer: Feasibility and Usability of an Online Sex Therapy Program for Ovarian Cancer Survivors Supervisor: Lori Brotto […] Read More
+Irene Chen CIHR CGS-M Social Media in Patients that have Received a Solid Organ Transplant During Childhood and their Families: Exploring Mental Health Needs, Challenges and […] Read More

 Culminating in its 2022 launch, the Departments of Obstetrics & Gynaecology and Pediatrics collaborated on the development of an umbrella program for graduate student training in Women+ and Children’s Health Sciences (WACH).